The Thera Eruption; An event that changed the ancient world

 The famous “Blue Monkeys” fresco from Akrotiri.

-This super eruption has been theorized to have played a part in the Hebrew Exodus from Egypt, as helping to cause the plaques and the parting of the sea.
-It is also believed to have led to the collapse of the Minoan civilization, which ended at around 1400 BC.
-There is no way that the centers of that civilization could have withstood the destruction that would have been caused by that eruption.
-So even if the population of Thera had left before the final blast they would have still been subjected to the aftermath caused by it.
+This super-eruption has been theorized to have played a role in the Hebrew Exodus from Egypt, contributing to the plagues and the parting of the Red Sea.
+It is also believed to have led to the collapse of the Minoan civilization, which ended around 1400 BCE.
+The centers of that civilization could not have withstood the destruction that would have been caused by that eruption.
+So even if the population of Thera had left before the final blast, they would still have been subjected to the aftermath.